 Clean your gutters and Roof: This is important because not only can it cause you many problems if water doesn’t drain properly buildups of leaves and other debris are great places for bugs to live.
 While cleaning your gutter and roof, it is important to check for any damage to protect your home from leaks or holes that bugs could enter from.
 Another winter safety tip is to cut down any branches that could fall on your roof due to heavy snowfall.
 Not only are these branches a hazard, but are a great way for bugs and rodents to enter your attic.

 Seal Your Windows and Doors: This is a very common winter energy saving tip but also is great to keep bugs out of your home.
 Bugs want to come in and enjoy your nice warm, home and one of the most common ways they enter are through small cracks in the window and doors.
 Sealing windows with caulk and other methods are not only sealing your house from cold air but sealing your house from bugs as well.
 Although people think of sealing their windows they often forget to seal their doors.
-You can google all sorts of articles on how to seal a door to keep bugs out.
+You can google all sorts of articles on how to seal a door to keep bugs out or see our in-depth guide on how to seal your doors from bugs.

 Check Your Vents: Another common energy tip for winter is also effective at reducing bugs.
 Vents are great places for rodents and other places to live.
 It is also a way they travel around your house.
 Vents can cause gather a lot of debris which reduces the inefficacy of your heating system as well as is a great place for bugs to gather.
-We recommend at least looking at your vents and wiping them grates off, but every once and awhile you should have a company come in and do a deep clean on your vents.
+We recommend at least looking at your vents and wiping them grates off, but every once and awhile you should have a company come in and clean your air ducts.
+This deep clean not only gets rid of pests but will help the quality of air in your home.

 Check Your Attic: If you have an attic you can get into it is also best to clean it out.
 This is where most spiders and pests tend to go because in winter it is one of the warmest places in the house as well as the least disturbed.
 Sealing it the best you can is recommended.
 Regardless our customers get a free attic treatment each winter because of how important it is to treat the attic.
 The attic is where we generally find most spiders and silverfish.